 - The Twelve Apostles – Victoria.
-Group of closely located, circa 50 metres high limestone stacks standing in the sea.
+Group of closely located, some 50 metres high limestone stacks standing in the sea.
 Popular tourist attraction due to good location next to the scenic Great Ocean Road.

 - Uluru (Ayers Rock) – Northern Territory.
 One of Australian symbols, enormous and visually very impressive sandstone inselberg, 348 metres high and 9.4 km in circumference.
 Sacred place to local Aborigenes, contains many springs, waterholes, caves and rock art sites.
 Endemic plants.
-One of symbols of Australia.

 - Wave Rock – Western Australia.
 Highly unusual cliff formation which resembles enormous petrified wave.
 Several more such formations in vicinity.

 - Dalhousie Springs - South Australia, Witjira National Park.
 A group of up to 60 powerful thermal springs at the fringe of desert, these 38 - 43 degrees C springs discharged around 23,000 l/s a century ago if added together; now the discharge only around 17000 l/s.
 Contains numerous endemic species.